MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 **Does your tenant have M365 learning pathways provisioned?**
 - Yes - Next, confirm you are using version 4.0 or higher
 - No - [Provision M365 learning pathways](https://docs.microsoft.com/office365/customlearning/) for the first time
-- Unsure - Navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see the **Microsoft 365 learning pathways**
+- Unsure - Navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see **Microsoft 365 learning pathways**

 **Is your tenant's version of learning pathways version 4.0 or higher?**
 - Yes - You are ready to provision the SharePoint Success Site from the look book
 - No - Update to version 4.0 and provision the SharePoint Success Site from the M365 learning pathways administration page
-- Unsure - Navigate to your tenant's M365 Learning Pathways administration page
+- Unsure - Navigate to your tenant's **M365 Learning Pathways administration page**:

 ![Image learning pathways admin page](media/sss-lp-version.png)